 Does Breastfeeding cause anxiety?

 If you are struggling with breastfeeding, it can lead to anxious feelings and anxiety, which can be difficult.
-Working with a lactation consultant to work through your problems and come up with an action plan can help reduce that anxiety.
+Working with a lactation consultant to work through your problems and develop an action plan can help reduce that anxiety.

 Is it okay to take anxiety medications while breastfeeding?

 The most common medications for anxiety are considered compatible with breastfeeding.
-It’s important to check different
+It’s important to check the medication with Infant Risk for the most up-to-date information.

 Does anxiety affect milk supply?